To collect from Jira on-premise you will need Onna's Discovery app and an Onna Enterprise account.

 From this screen, you are able to filter results by date range, categories, and/or extensions using the menu on the left.

 From the results screen, you can find the audit logs and set your privacy settings for this particular data source.
-To view the audit logs, please click on the information icon on the top right.
+To view the audit logs, please click on the information icon on the top right and then select Audits.

 Where will the information be stored for an on-premise collection?